imengyu/Ballance/README.md

 Ballance Unity Rebuild Version 0.9.8 supports the function of loading the original level file of ballance.

-You can load a standard original ballance NMO level by clicking start > Load original ballance NMO level.
+You can load a standard original ballance NMO level by clicking start > NMO level.

 The core uses the Virtools SDK 5.0 to process NMO files, so only the windows 32-bit version is supported.